Meet some of our established and emerging researchers working in Pacific health within the Division of Health Sciences.

 Pathology and Molecular Medicine, University of Otago, Wellington

-Dr Dianne Sika-Paotonu is the Associate Dean (Pacific) at the University of Otago's Wellington campus.
-Dr Sika-Paotonu is the first Tongan and Pacific biomedical scientist to be appointed to this role within the Division of Health Sciences at Otago.
-She will be leading the Pacific team at the Wellington campus to support Pacific students to ensure the successful completion of their selected study courses and programmes.
+Associate Professor Dianne Sika-Paotonu is the Associate Dean (Pacific) at the University of Otago's Wellington campus.
+Associate Professor Sika-Paotonu is the first Tongan and Pacific biomedical scientist to be appointed to this role within the Division of Health Sciences at Otago.
+She leads the Pacific team at the Wellington campus to support Pacific students to ensure the successful completion of their selected study courses and programmes.

 "I am committed to supporting the Wellington campus' ongoing commitment to strengthening pre-existing relationships with our Pacific communities locally and abroad, and also committed to establishing new partnerships locally and extending into the Region and beyond," she says.